Sheltercosmop/Chinese-Alpaca-LoRA-and-Alpaca-7b-replication/README.md

 BelleGroup/generated_train_0.5M_CN
 Baike_qa2019 (Partially used)

-It tooks me about 30 hours on 8 80G A100s to fine-tune this model
+It tooks us about 30 hours on 8 80G A100s to fine-tune this model

 ## Citation
 ```